dmiles77/miles-tree-map/README.md

 # Miles Tree Map

 A powerful and customizable TreeMap visualization component for React, featuring infinite drill-down capabilities, smooth animations, and extensive customization options.
+This component is not just a chart, it's a responsive layout that can render custom components within each node, providing a dynamic and interactive user experience. basically render any thing you want based on the data structure.

 ## 📦 Installation